How a suit can change a life

-September 19th, 2017 is Suit of Change Collection Day and it has been created for two important reasons:
+Suit of Change Day has been created for two important reasons:

 - To highlight the important social benefits of providing clothing assistance to men in need.

-- To increase donations of pre-loved men’s clothing of which there is a shortage.
+- To increase donations of pre-loved men’s clothing of which there is a shortage in Brisbane.
 We know how many men love to wear their clothes until the last.